Despair-Games/poketernity-locales/.github/pull_request_template.md

 - This locale PR should **not** be merged until the main repo PR is ready to be merged itself
 - Once both the main repo PR and this PR have the needeed approvals:
   - Merge this locale PR
-  - In the main PR, update the submodule by running the command `git submodule update --remote --recursive --force` and committing the change
+  - In the main PR, update the submodule by running the command `npm run update-locales:remote` and committing the change
   - The main repo PR can now be merged

 </details>